Vanderbilt Temporary Service Employee Guide

 - To pick up timesheets and paychecks

-- Take the completed authorization form, along with a photo ID (example: Driver's License) to Medical Center North, S-2311.
+- You will need to present a photo ID (example: Driver's License) to the Card Office at Medical Center North, S-2311.

-- The Vanderbilt Card Services - Medical Center telephone number is 936-3350.
-Click here to see Vanderbilt Card Services - Medical Center office hours.
+- The Vanderbilt Medical Center Card Office telephone number is 615.936.3350.
+Click here to see Vanderbilt Medical Center Card Services office hours.

-- Vanderbilt Cards must be returned to the VTS office upon termination of employment.
+- Vanderbilt ID Cards must be returned to the VTS office upon termination of employment.

 Employee Health Evaluations